stelligent/cfn_nag/vscode_remote_development.md

 # VS Code Remote Development

-You can start working on developing with this project with relative ease using the VS Code Remote Development extension.
+You can start working on developing with this project with relative ease by using the VS Code Remote Development extension.
 In this project there is a folder named `.devcontainer` that allows users to open the project in a docker container using the custom built development image.
 This development image has all the items needed to start working on the cfn_nag project right out of the box.
 All you need to do is open the project in the VS Code Remote Container to get started.

 - Install the VS Code [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)
 - Open the repo in VS Code